-At the closer parking, you can find a picnic area and a pond.
+You can find a picnic area and a pond at the closer parking.

 After a break at the pond, we headed to the wet trail.
-We used the green trail to climb to the waterfall.
-And returned using the blue trail.
+We used the green track to climb to the waterfall.
+And we returned using the blue trail.

-The wet trail starts with a pool, and then you start hiking uphill.
+The wet trail starts with a pool and then hiking uphill.

-A big part of the wet trail has railings, and it makes hiking much more convenient.
+A big part of the wet trail has railings, making hiking much more convenient.

 Here are several additional photos from the wet trail: